sinancang/tradingBotMartingale/readme.txt

 - make different class for stock to be traded with helper get current price
 - add method get last order price for trader, extract it from list of orders
 - do not attempt another order before the current order is filled

+It still isn't perfect but to run it, run martingale.py